adamwoodcock98/CV/README.md

 - Monthly payroll for all employed staff, including non-taxable benefits and journals.
 - Ran weekly managerial meetings, presenting an analysis of financial data for all locations.
-- Completed performance reviews with retail team and trained on KPIs.
+- Completed performance reviews with the retail team and trained on KPIs.
 - Quarterly VAT returns for three store locations.
 - Liaise with accountants for the completion of annual returns.
 - Train staff to meet organisational policies and procedures, legal regulations, and customer service/KPIs.